kentotomita/pydem/README.md

 <!-- USAGE EXAMPLES -->
 ## Quick Example
-Here is a quick example of running probabilistic hazard detection algorithm of ALHAT (Autonomous Landing Hazard Avoidance Technology) project, [proposed by Ivanov et. al.](https://arc.aiaa.org/doi/pdf/10.2514/6.2013-5019).
+Here is a quick example of running [probabilistic hazard detection algorithm](https://arc.aiaa.org/doi/pdf/10.2514/6.2013-5019)https://numba.pydata.org/ of ALHAT (Autonomous Landing Hazard Avoidance Technology) project.
 You can also find a number of demo scripts in the `test` directory.

 First import some python modules and subpackages within `pydem` as